ChenDelong1999/my-academic-website-2023/content/authors/admin/_index.md

 ---
 ---

-Delong Chen (陈德龙) received the BSc degree of computer science in [Hohai University](https://en.hhu.edu.cn/), Nanjing, China in 2021.
+Delong Chen (陈德龙) received the BSc degree of computer science from [Hohai University](https://en.hhu.edu.cn/), Nanjing, China in 2021.
 He is currently a research assistant at the [AIM Group](https://multimodality.group/) of Hohai University, and a research intern at [Xiaobing.AI](https://www.xiaoice.com/) working on multi-modal large language models.
-Previously he interned at [MSRA](https://www.microsoft.com/en-us/research/lab/microsoft-research-asia/) and [MEGVII technology](https://en.megvii.com) and worked on vision-language pretraining.
+Previously he interned at [MSRA](https://www.microsoft.com/en-us/research/lab/microsoft-research-asia/) and [MEGVII technology](https://en.megvii.com) and worked on several research projects related to vision-language learning.
 He plans to start his Ph.D. study at HKUST in 2023 fall.
 {style="text-align: justify;"}

-🎶 Delong is also passionate about music performance and composition.
-He was awarded a violin performance diploma from the {{< staticref "http://en.ccom.edu.cn/" "newtab" >}}Central Conservatory of Music{{< /staticref >}}.
-He served as the head of the Hohai University Orchestra in 2019-2020.
-He is also an {{< staticref "https://space.bilibili.com/291158396" "newtab" >}}uploader at bilibili{{< /staticref >}} with more than 20k followers.
-{style="text-align: justify;"}

----

 💡Research interests:
 {style="text-align: justify;"}